 That dreams do come true.
 Coming from a poor country like the Philippines, a place where many kids do not dare to dream big and traveling is considered a luxury, people think that I must be very rich to be able to do what I do right now.

 But I am not.

 I just had a dream and worked to make it happen.

-For one to achieve his or her dreams, he/she needs to truly believe in them and work towards achieving them.
-When I was younger, I knew I wanted to travel the world but I didn’t know how to make it happen.
+For one to achieve one’s dreams, he or she needs to truly believe in them and work toward achieving them.
+When I was younger, I knew I wanted to travel the world, but I didn’t know how to make it happen.
 I didn’t believe in my dreams.
 And then I started meeting travelers who made their dreams happen.
 This changed my mindset and led me to where I am now.